cloudmesh-community/book/chapters/iaas/iaas.md

 ![](images/learning.png) **Learning Objectives**

-* Review IaaS servise by prominent cloud providers.
+* Review IaaS service by prominent cloud providers.
-* Understand how to write Python programs on managing virtual machines with libcloud.
+* Understand how to write Python programs on managing virtual machines with python-client apis.
-* Understand how to write Python programs on managing data services with libcloud.
+* Understand how to write Python programs on managing data services with python-client apis.
 * Experiment with cloud providers while practially testing them.

 > ![Warning](images/warning.png) *Be careful with your allocation.*